literal-life-church/live-streaming-api/README.md

 | `SENTRY_ENVIRONMENT`                       | Application environment type.
 Set by you.
 Examples include `production` or `development`.              | :x:                |
 | `SENTRY_RELEASE`                           | String identifying the application and version number.
 Set by you, such as `live-streaming-api@1.0.0`. | :x:                |

 The sections below show how to obtain the necessary information to populate these environment variables for the application.
-Please log into the [Azure Portal](https://portal.azure.com/) to find the information shown in these steps.
+Please log in to the [Azure Portal](https://portal.azure.com/) to find the information shown in these steps.
 Some of the most important information in the above table is available from a single location in Azure.

 1. From the search bar at the top, search for "Media Services", and then select the "Media Services" service
-1. In table of available Media Services, select the service to use
+1. In the table of available Media Services, select the service to use
 1. In the panel on the left, select API Access
 1. Under the Manage Your AAD App and Secret section, for the AAD App, click Create New &gt; Enter a Name &gt; click the Create button
 1. Once the application is created, for the Secret, click Create New &gt; Enter a Description and Expiration &gt; click the Create button